This post may contain affiliate links. Please read our disclosure policy.

 These Salted Caramel Butter Bars are incredibly easy!
 A buttery shortbread crumble surrounds a salted caramel filling for the perfect salty-sweet dessert!

-There are few things in life that cannot be fixed with salted caramel and butter, so as my life has gotten increasingly more crazy and stressful, my desserts have gotten simpler and more butter laden!
-Starting with these Salted Caramel Butter Bars – they have been known to work miracles!
+There are few things in life that cannot be fixed with salted caramel and butter, so as my life has gotten increasingly more crazy and stressful, my desserts have gotten simpler and more butter-laden!
+Starting with these Salted Caramel Butter Bars – these are miracle-workers!

 This recipe is from Cookies & Cups and Shelly uses these to cure bad days too, so I am not alone here!

-These Salted Caramel Butter Bars look complicated but they are actually super easy because the bottom crust and the top crumble are the same shortbread dough.
+These Salted Caramel Butter Bars look complicated but they are actually super easy!
+The bottom crust and the top crumble are the same shortbread dough.
 Easy peasey.

-They came together in just under an hour, but 50 minutes of that time was spent impatiently waiting for the bars to cook!
+I made these in an hour, but 50 minutes of that time was me waiting for the bars to finish baking!

 Do you know what else makes everything better?
 Shark Week. #obsessed